ZhefeiGong/zhefeigong.github.io/blog/README.md

 layout: list
 title: Blog
 description: >
-  The palest ink is better than the best memory
+  The palest ink is better than the best memory.
 grouped: true
 ---